TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Monteverde.md

 <br />

-And download its content to our local machine for further analyze:
+And download its content to our local machine for further analysis:

 <br >